zerok-ai/zk-operator/ZEROKPROBE.md

 - **Using `in` and `not_in` Operators**: Provide a comma-separated list within a single string (e.g., "2,3,4,5").
 - **Using `between` and `not_between` Operators**: Specify two values separated by a comma (e.g., "5,7") within a single string.
 The evaluation considers both the start and end values as part of the range.

-### Group By

-- `group_by`: Specifies how to group the filtered traces.
-    - `hash`: A unique identifier for the group.
-    - `title`: A descriptive title for the group.
-    - `workload_key`: The key used to identify the workload.

-### Rate Limit

-- `rate_limit`: Defines the rate limiting criteria.
-    - `bucket_max_size`: The maximum size of the bucket for rate limiting.
-    - `bucket_refill_size`: The number of tokens added to the bucket on each tick.
-    - `tick_duration`: The duration between each tick when tokens are added.

 ## Example

 Below is an example of a `ZerokProbe` CRD that filters for 4xx HTTP status codes: